nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jenkins-report.md

         date: '2013-08-06 17:44'
         message: ''
         version: '1'
 ---

+{{{multiexcerpt 'JSF-UI-required' page='generic-multi-excerpts'}}}

 {{{excerpt space='userdoc' page='nuxeo-jenkins-report'}}}

 ## Installation

-The Nuxeo Jenkins Report addons package requires no specific installation steps.
+The Nuxeo Jenkins Report addon requires no specific installation steps.
 It can be installed like any other package [from the Marketplace or from the Admin Center]({{page page='installing-a-new-package-on-your-instance'}}).

 After you installed the package, a new document type is available for creation in workspaces and reports: the Jenkins Reports Container.